gordonle/Notes/CS246 - C++ OOP/Lecture 24.md

 }
 ```

 The code above is **tightly coupled** with the class hierarchy, so if you change the hierarchy in any way, we'll also have to do the appropriate changes.
 The fix?
-Use a **virtual method**.
+Use a **virtual method** to print out the type.

 ## Template Functions